 JLP really wants to hire people who genuinely want to work for them.
 To prove this, you need to do your research on the scheme.
 Start by reading the information on its careers website.

 If you can, talk to current Partners.
 You may meet them at university careers fairs or be able to connect with them via social media (in particular LinkedIn).
-Try to get a picture of what it’s really like to work in a particular role: the opportunities and the challenges it presents.
+Try to get a picture of what it’s really like to work in a particular role and the opportunities and the challenges it presents.

 ‘It’s important that you demonstrate that you genuinely know what being on the scheme and working in the role will be like,’ says Becky.
 ‘You should then be able to tell us why you are the best candidate for it.’